vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     > **NOTE**: The lab virtual machine environment is configured with the Resource group named **@lab.CloudResourceGroup(ResourceGroup1).Name**.
 The Azure resources created by the Azure Resource Manager template will use the same **Region** that is used by the resource group.
 This field is read-only.

-1. In the **Your ID** field, enter a unique ID value using the following pattern:
+1. In the **Your ID** field, enter a unique ID value using a "YourInitialsYYMMDD: pattern:

-    ```text
-    YourInitialsYYMMDD
-    ```

     The first part of your unique ID will be your initials in lower-case.
 The second part will be the last two digits of the current year, the current numeric month, and the current numeric day.
-Here are some examples:

-    ```text
-    cls210526
-    smh210912
-    tch211218
-    ccj220101
+For example: ccj220101
-    ```

-    Within the lab instructions, you will see `{your-id}` listed as part of the suggested resource name whenever you need to enter your unique ID.
+    During this lab, you will see `{your-id}` listed as part of the suggested resource name whenever you need to enter your unique ID.
 The `{your-id}` portion of the suggested resource name is a placeholder.
 You will replace the entire placeholder string (including the `{}`) with your unique value.

 1. In the **Course ID** field, enter **az220**.